vishnutheja1998/Netflix-Quickstart-Automation-with-Selenium/README.md

 > * Ensure Chrome is closed if you’re using your default profile.
 > * On first run with a new Selenium profile you’ll need to sign into Netflix manually.
+> * Ask's for movie title to search

 ---